V-Sekai-fire/aria-character-core/decisions/189-llm-actions-search-optimization-arc-prize.md

   - Expected accuracy improvement for each approach category
   - Risk assessment for each planned approach

-  Focus on strategies most likely to beat 34% human baseline performance.
+  Focus on strategies most likely to beat 34% llm baseline performance.
   """
 end
 ```